 The next Helsinki Summer School will be organised in August 2017.

 The application deadline is the day before the course begins.
-However, the earlier you apply the better, as students are accepted on a first come, first served basis.
-Usually, the courses become full before they begin.
-If you would like Helsinki Summer School to arrange your accommodation, you should apply no later than the beginning of June.
+However, the earlier you apply the better, as students are accepted on a first come, first served basis and we only accept a limited number of students to each course.

-Unfortunately no, because our courses are designed for university students who have already studied for at least a few years.
+Unfortunately no, because our courses are designed for university students who have already studied for at least two years.

-As long as you have studied at a university for at least a few years, you are welcome to apply to Helsinki Summer School.
+As long as you have studied at a university for at least two years, you are welcome to apply to Helsinki Summer School.
 However, the number of places open to professionals is limited.